wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 &nbsp;

-[Rajesh Rao](https://www.rajeshpnrao.com/), Professor of [Computer Science and Engineering](https://www.cs.washington.edu/) and [Electrical and Computer Engineering](https://www.ece.uw.edu/) at the University of Washington and author of [Brain Computer Interfacing: An Introduction](http://bci.cs.washington.edu/), leads the [Neural Systems Lab](https://neural.cs.washington.edu/) where they conduct research at the intersection of the brain and AI.
+[Rajesh Rao](https://www.rajeshpnrao.com/), Professor of [Computer Science and Engineering](https://www.cs.washington.edu/) and [Electrical and Computer Engineering](https://www.ece.uw.edu/) at the University of Washington and author of [Brain Computer Interfacing: An Introduction](http://bci.cs.washington.edu/), leads the [Center for Neurotechnology](https://centerforneurotech.uw.edu/) and [Neural Systems Lab](https://neural.cs.washington.edu/) where they conduct research at the intersection of the brain and AI.
 We interviewed Dr. Rao about his path to neurotech, BrainNet, and the future of neurotech.

 &nbsp;